Catholic University Rome Flagship

-The Architecture Track is offered during the spring semester only.
+The Architecture Track is offered during the fall semester only.
 Students participating in the architecture track enroll in a 3-credit field study, meeting frequently around the city to observe, sketch, and learn from the city under the guidance of an experienced architecture instructor.
 In addition, studio space on the 5th floor of the Rome Center makes it possible for students to attend a 6-credit architectural design studio.
 The remaining 3-6 credits consist of a required Italian language class and an optional elective from the Liberal Arts Track.

 Liberal Arts Track

 This liberal-arts intensive program focuses on the history and culture of Rome.
 Participants should expect to study the city in depth from the perspective of different disciplines, as site visits are an essential component of most courses.
 Typical course offerings include philosophy, theology, classics, and literature, and may be used to fulfill liberal arts curriculum requirements.